Project 2030: A Radical Plan to Solve Global Challenges

 It is time to begin discussing the central issue — not symptoms — and begin debating alternatives and strategies to achieve a system that works for every human, animal and plant on earth.
 The fight to save our planet isn’t difficult.
 It’s just complex.
 But it is doable.

-The problems of the twenty-first century will not be solved unless we change the entire system.
+The problems of the 21st century will not be solved unless we change the entire system.
 The system is the problem; the system is broken.
 It hasn’t always been that way.
-Our governance and economic system served humanity well for over 250 years, but in 2017 we are witnessing an exhausted system taking its last gasping breaths.
-I’ll say it again: we need a new system.
-Time is running out, and I’m not the only one saying so:
+Our governance and economic system served humanity well for over 250 years, but we are now witnessing an exhausted system taking its last gasping breaths.
+Time is running out, and many, many are starting to say so:

 But what does it mean to change the system?
 And what would changing the system actually entail?